rfancn/aliyun-ddns-client/README.md

 ```

 ### INSTALLATION
-1. copy all files to somewhere, e,g: /opt/aliyun-ddns-client
+1. Download all files to somewhere, e,g: /opt/aliyun-ddns-client
-2. copy ddns.conf.example to /etc/ddns.conf
+2. Rename "ddns.conf.example" to "ddns.conf" in the same dir
-3. create a cronjob which execute "python ddns.py" periodly, e,g:
+3. Create a cronjob which execute "python ddns.py" periodly, e,g:
-4. make sure /etc/ddns.conf can be accessed by user
 `
 */5 * * * * cd /opt/aliyun-ddns-client && /usr/bin/python ddns.py
 `
+4. Make sure ddns.conf can be accessed by cronjob user

 ### CONFIGURATION
 Required options need to be set in /etc/ddns.conf: